Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 The real unlock: moving from "analog" grid planning to data-driven decisions.

-Today, siting a datacenter is part science, part luck.
+Today, siting a data center is part science, part luck.
 You look at available land, fiber connectivity, and tax incentives.
 You hope the grid can handle it.

 With Tapestry-style tools, you could actually see where the grid has capacity before you start building.